-For each SNP, Pearson's Chi-Square statistic is computed to test if the distribution of the SNP differs between several groups.
+For each SNP (or more general, categorical variable), Pearson's Chi-Square statistic is computed to test if the distribution of the SNP differs between several groups.
 Since only one null distribution is estimated for all SNPs as proposed in the original SAM procedure of Tusher et al. (2001) all SNPs must have the same number of levels/categories.